oracle/oci-hdfs-connector/README.md

 ## Version

-The first three numbers of HDFS connector version are Hadoop version that the connector was compiled and tested against.
+The first three numbers of HDFS connector version represent the Hadoop version that the connector was compiled and tested against.
+The next three numbers are for the platform, major and minor versions respectively.
+* Minor version is incremented when there are no breaking changes
+* Major version is incremented when there are breaking changes which might affect some users
+* Platform version is incremented when there are bigger important breaking changes which would affect many users

+For example, in HDFS connector version `3.3.1.x.y.z`, `3.3.1` is for the Hadoop version being used and `x.y.z` refers to the {platform}.{major}.{minor} version of the HDFS connector.

 ## Build